In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 The online protection combined with DPM 2016 will provide you with a great opportunity to place and protect your production data in Azure, which means that you can securely provide and fully optimize an offsite replication for your data that represents the datacenter’s hosted services.

 Adding online backup with DPM 2016 and Update Rollup 2 provides you with important and new security benefits, including:

-- In case of malicious user deleting backups, the backups are retained for 14 days when enhanced security feature is enabled in Azure.
+- In case of a malicious user deleting backups, the backups are retained for 14 days when an enhanced security feature is enabled in Azure Backup.
 Thus, make protecting your data against malware, ransomware, and intrusion attacks.
-Security alerts are sent to you when critical operations as deletion of backup data is performed, which help you to keep a close watch on any intrusive operations that are made by unauthorized personnel.
+Security alerts are sent to you when critical operations as deletion of backup data are performed, which help you to keep a close watch on any intrusive operations that are made by unauthorized personnel.
 Check more about the new security features for protecting hybrid backups using Azure Backup.

 - Azure Backup can now be configured to ask for a Security PIN whenever critical changes, as modification of the Passphrase is triggered on the DPM server on-premises.

 - Cost-effective and long-term retention to protect your data for very long (no limits).

 - DPM will compress and encrypt the data before sending them to Azure.
 The compression rate will vary depending on the type of data protected (savings is between 30% to 70%).